The Hidden Costs of Email-Based Attacks: Why Secure Email Gateways Are a Necessity

 The Secure Email Gateway Value Proposition

 Against this backdrop of extensive hidden costs, the value proposition for Secure Email Gateways becomes clear.
-Modern SEG solutions typically cost between $20-45 per user annually depending on organization size and selected capabilities—a fraction of the potential costs associated with successful email attacks.
+Modern SEG solutions typically represent a fraction of the potential costs associated with successful email attacks.

-The financial return on this investment is compelling:
+The financial return on this investment can be compelling:

-- Organizations implementing advanced SEGs experience 94% fewer successful email-based attacks according to a 2024 Forrester analysis
+- Organizations implementing advanced SEGs experience fewer successful email-based attacks

-- Average incident response costs decrease by 73% when attacks are contained by email security controls before reaching end users
+- Incident response costs can decrease when attacks are contained by email security controls before reaching end users

-- Security staff efficiency improves by approximately 62% through automated email threat management
+- Security staff efficiency may improve through automated email threat management

-- Insurance premiums average 18% lower for organizations with comprehensive email security controls
+- Insurance premiums may be lower for organizations with comprehensive email security controls

 Perhaps most importantly, SEGs provide protection against the full spectrum of email-based threats rather than just specific attack types.
 This comprehensive approach addresses the reality that attack vectors continue to evolve rapidly, with new techniques emerging regularly.